top of page

 Eligibility: All high school students may apply.

 Close to 400 students have already done university-level research in astrophysics, making it one of the most popular tracks at Lumiere.
-Past student research has explored how Dark Matter and Dark Energy play with the evolution of the Universe, the critical factors that affect the habitability of celestial bodies in our solar system - to name a few.
+Past student research has explored how Dark Matter and Dark Energy shape the evolution of the Universe, the critical factors that affect the habitability of celestial bodies in our solar system, and more.

 Also, check out the Lumiere Foundation, a non-profit research program for talented, low-income students.